Automatic Door Modernization in New York and New Jersey

 | Repair | The opening has a specific immediate failure and the core system is still fundamentally workable | Restore operation now |

-| Maintenance | The system still functions but needs better ongoing oversight and wear control | Reduce repeat issues and extend system life |
+| Maintenance | The system still functions but needs better ongoing oversight and wear control to remain reliable | Reduce repeat issues and extend system life |

-| Modernization | The entrance is aging, underperforming, or increasingly outdated, but still has enough value to justify a targeted upgrade path | Improve performance, reliability, and serviceability without starting over unnecessarily |
+| Modernization | The entrance is aging and underperforming but still has enough value to justify a targeted upgrade rather than starting over | Improve performance, reliability, and serviceability without an unnecessary full replacement |

-| Full replacement | The opening is no longer a practical candidate for continued upgrades or the property needs a completely different system altogether | Create a new long-term entrance solution |
+| Full replacement | The opening is no longer a practical candidate for upgrades or the property needs a completely different system | Create a new long-term entrance solution from the ground up |

-- Cleaner system behavior supports better daily access for staff, tenants, customers, and visitors
+- Cleaner system behavior supports better daily access for staff, tenants, customers, and visitors throughout the building

 Buildings That Often Benefit From Automatic Door Modernization

-Modernization is especially useful for properties where the entrance still matters every day, but the current system has started to feel older, rougher, or harder to depend on than the rest of the building.
+Modernization is especially useful for properties where the entrance still matters every day but the current system has started to feel older, rougher, or harder to depend on than the rest of the building.

 Retail Properties